Awards for Excellence in Health Care Journalism

 Consumer / Feature: This category is for submissions aimed at explaining complicated health care topics to a general audience.
 Stories could include those that delve into difficult issues involved with health care, such as how far to go with end-of-life care, the cost/benefit tradeoffs of new treatments or drugs or heart rending first-person stories about facing life with Alzheimer’s or other medical conditions.
 The category also covers stories that assist consumers in navigating the health care system, from selecting a Medicare plan to appealing an insurance company denial.

 Yes.
-Trade stories can be entered in the trade category or other categories.
-But note that if you enter in one of the size-divided categories, your entry must reflect the size of your publication.
+Trade stories can be entered in the Trade category or other categories, but you must choose one category for any given story — the only exception is for Beat Reporting.
+But note that if you enter a trade story in one of the size-divided categories, your entry must reflect the size of your publication.
 Trade publications are considered large if their circulation or readership is over 35,000, and small if it is below that number.

-To make the process easier on members and judges, we switched to an online registration/submission/judging process.
-Go to www.healthjournalism.org/awards.
+Go to healthjournalism.org/awards.
 Once we have announced the call for entries, you will be able to click on a link that says “Enter contest.”
 Follow the instructions to set up an account, fill out your entry form and questionnaire and upload your submission.
 The site also gives you an option of paying the entry fee online.

 Applicants with entries originally published in languages other than English must also upload an accurate translation, along with a letter from the news outlet certifying the translation's accuracy and the name and contact information of the translator.